Miss New York

 The Miss New York scholarship competition selects the representative for the state of New York in the Miss America scholarship competition.

 In the fall of 2018, the Miss America Organization terminated the Miss New York organization's license as well as licenses from Florida, Georgia, New Jersey, Pennsylvania, Tennessee, and West Virginia.
 In March 2019, the license was awarded to Sloane Lewis and Jamie Hickman, along with a board of directors consisting of 13 members.

-Taryn Delanie Smith of Manhattan was crowned Miss New York 2022 on May 29, 2022 at the Paramount Theatre in Peekskill, New York.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she placed 1st runner-up.
+Cassie Donegan of New York City was crowned Miss New York 2025 on July 15, 2025.
+Donegan competed for the title of Miss America 2026, which she won, making her the eighth New York resident to do so.
+Donegan, a vocalist, was selected and crowned as Miss America 2026 on September 7, 2025, at the Dr Phillips Center for the Performing Arts in Orlando, Florida.

+Lauren Norris of Manhattan was named Donegan’s successor and the new Miss New York 2025 on September 14, 2025.

 Gallery of titleholders

-Miss New York has won the Miss America crown seven times (and is the first state to produce winners three years in a row):
+A New York delegate has won the Miss America crown eight times (and is the first state to produce winners three consecutive years):